espinr/activioty/docs/checkpoints/rfid-reader-python/README.md

 ### RFID Reading Serial Protocol

 The RFID module implements a specific USB serial protocol.
 It brings along specific configuration software, and a SDK to control all the complete [functions](./specs/IND903_UHF_RFID_reader_module_protocol_V2.2_en) of the reader.
-The SDK is designed for the Windows platform and works nicely, but ActivIoTy aims at running on multi-platform devices.
+The SDK is designed for the Windows platform and works nicely, but ActivIoTy Timekeeping aims at running on multi-platform devices.
 So, I had to build my own drivers adapted to the project needs.

 Commands and responses consist of byte streams.
 The lengths of the streams are variable, and the packets are checked by checksum (function in the [specs](./specs/IND903_UHF_RFID_reader_module_protocol_V2.2_en)).